 ACM’s Spring '21 semester is your chance to thrive in a safe, small college environment.
 It’s an opportunity to learn from dedicated instructors, make meaningful connections with fellow students, and move one step closer to achieving your goals.

-This year has taught us a lot about perseverance, collaboration, humanity, and humility.
+This past year has taught us a lot about perseverance, collaboration, humanity, and humility.
 We can’t wait to welcome you to class – whether your classes meet in-person, online, or a mix of both – and help you succeed.

 Enhanced Health & Safety Measures